gamestrafe/thedivision2/source/_pages/specializations.md

 There are currently 3 Specializations available.
 They start coming into play once you reach level 30, little else is known about them.

+During year 1 there will be three more specializations released.

 ## Sharpshooter

 Signature weapon: TAC-20 C Rifle